 There isn't much more to say about the way the Ferrari Daytona looks that hasn’t already been eulogised elsewhere.
-The 365 GTB/4 (or GTS/4 for cabriolet versions) – to give it its formal name – is a motoring icon in the truest sense: stunningly beautiful, rare and with even a little motorsport pedigree.
+The Daytona is a motoring icon in the truest sense: stunningly beautiful, rare and with even a little motorsport pedigree.
 The Pininfarina-designed, Scaglietti-crafted Daytona is considered one of the greatest front-engined V12 GTs the marque has ever produced.

-At its release in 1968, the Daytona was the fastest road car in the world.
-The 4.4-litre engine offered up 350bhp, enough for a 174mph-plus top speed – by comparison, the Lamborghini Miura maxxed out at 171mph.
+The Daytona was the fastest road car in the world though.
+The 4.4-litre engine offered up 350bhp, enough for a 174mph-plus top speed – by comparison, the Lamborghini Miura maxxed out at 171mph (if you dared).
 It had the chassis to cope with the power, too: fully-independent suspension offered impressive body control, while the transaxle gearbox sending drive to the rear helped to balance the weight distribution.

 All of these attributes made it an ideal car for competition use.
 Though it never competed with the full factory backing of Ferrari, 15 racing examples were produced to be run by privateer teams.
 The high top speed paid dividends, particularly at Le Mans where Daytonas scooped class victories in three consecutive years from 1972-74.